 So we know how the whole process works, but in general, how long does it take to remove a tattoo?
 ‘It varies from person to person and is impossible to predict,’ says Dr Fiona Worsnop, NHS & Harley Street Consultant Dermatologist.
 ‘It’s affected by both people factors and ink factors.
 In terms of people factors, each individual is different and will respond differently to the removal process,’ she adds.

 The skin of the person undergoing removal is a big factor; things like the skin’s texture (smooth or textured), laxity (whether skin is tight or loose), hydration, and collagen concentration should all be taken into consideration and will cause the session lengths to vary.
-One step anyone undergoing treatment should take, says Worsnop, is to avoid the sun throughout treatment, and afterwards.
+One step anyone undergoing treatment should take, says Dr. Worsnop, is to protect your skin with a sun-safe skincare routine and use moisturising sunscreen with high SPF and UVA 4* or above protection when exposing your treatment area to direct sunlight within two weeks of your treatment.
 ‘This can have a big impact on reducing redness after treatment - and generally improves outcomes,’ she explains.

 Then there’s lifestyle factors.
 Those with weaker immune systems may find it takes longer, as your white blood cells are needed to remove the broken down ink particles.
 Worsnop recommends trying to quit or reduce smoking while undergoing removal, which can aid wound removal and help your immune system behave more efficiently.
 Other steps you can take are to maintain a healthy diet and exercise routine, get enough sleep, and drink lots of water, while attempting to live as stress-free as possible!